hopeit-git/hopeit.engine/engine/README.md

-### Hopeit.py Engine
+### hopeit.engine

+#### Engine development README

 ##### Install locally for apps or plugins development:
 - Install python 3.8
 - Create and activate a virtual environment (recommended)
-- Run
+- Run from hopeit.engine project root
 ```
-    cd engine && make install
+    make dev-deps && make install
 ```
-- Now hopeit.engine package should be installed into your virtualenv linked to the source code in ./src
+- Now hopeit.engine package should be installed into your virtual/conda env linked to the source code in ./src
 - Then you can create your apps or plugins and run the server

 ##### Configure